RupomSarkar/portfolio/Readme.md

 4. **Culinary Crest** - A website dedicated to food lovers and culinary adventures.
 5. **Grillime** - A photographer's portfolio website.
 6. **Drum-Kit** - an interactive drum kit built using HTML, CSS, and JavaScript.
+6. **Cybernetic** - an online game store built using HTML, CSS, and JavaScript.

 Explore each project for more details on my role and the technologies used.